-The Honorable France A. Córdova is an astrophysicist and the 14th director of the National Science Foundation (NSF).
-Córdova was nominated to this position by the President of the United States in 2013 and subsequently confirmed by the U.S. Senate.
-NSF is a $8.1B independent federal agency; it is the only government agency charged with advancing all fields of scientific discovery, technological innovation, and STEM education.
+The Honorable Sethuraman "Panch" Panchanathan is an electrical and computer engineer and the 15th director of the U.S. National Science Foundation.
+Panchanathan was nominated to this position by President Donald Trump in 2019 and subsequently unanimously confirmed by the U.S. Senate on June 18, 2020.
+NSF is an $8.3 billion independent federal agency and the only government agency charged with advancing all fields of scientific discovery, technological innovation and STEM education.

-Córdova has been a leader in science, engineering and education for more than three decades.
-She has a distinguished career in both higher education and government; her contributions in multi-spectrum research on x-ray and gamma ray sources and space-borne instrumentation have made her an internationally recognized astrophysicist.
+Panchanathan has been a leader in science, engineering and education for more than three decades.
+He has a distinguished career in both higher education and government, where he has advocated for knowledge enterprise development -- advancing research, innovation, strategic partnerships, entrepreneurship, global development and economic growth.

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.

 Images credited to the National Science Foundation, a federal agency, are in the public domain.
 The images were created by employees of the United States Government as part of their official duties or prepared by contractors as "works for hire" for NSF.
 You may freely use NSF-credited images and, at your discretion, credit NSF with a "Courtesy: National Science Foundation" notation.

 Additional information about general usage can be found in Conditions.

 Download the high-resolution JPG version of the image.
 (7.8 MB)

 Use your mouse to right-click (Mac users may need to Ctrl-click) the link above and choose the option that will save the file or target to your computer.